Dilation and Evacuation

 Surgery Overview

-Vacuum aspiration can be used to empty the uterus after a miscarriage or other fetal loss.
-Many miscarriages pass on their own, but some do not.
-These are called incomplete miscarriages and missed miscarriages.
-With an incomplete miscarriage, some of the pregnancy tissue stays in the uterus after a miscarriage.
-With a missed miscarriage, all of the tissue stays in the uterus after a miscarriage.
+Vacuum aspiration uses gentle suction to empty the uterus after a miscarriage.
+Many miscarriages pass on their own, but some don't.
+With an incomplete miscarriage, some of the pregnancy tissue stays in the uterus.
+With a missed miscarriage, all of the tissue stays in the uterus.

-You may have manual or machine vacuum aspiration.
+You may have manual or electric vacuum aspiration.
 With manual vacuum, the doctor uses a specially designed syringe to apply suction.
-With machine vacuum, a thin tube is attached to a bottle and a pump.
-The tube is inserted into the uterus.
-The pump provides gentle suction to remove the tissue.
+With electric vacuum, a thin tube is attached to a pump that provides suction.

 What To Expect

-Vacuum aspiration is a minor surgical procedure.
+Vacuum aspiration is a minor medical procedure.
 A normal recovery includes:

 • Irregular bleeding or spotting for the first 2 weeks.
 Use sanitary pads until you stop bleeding.
 Using pads makes it easier to monitor your bleeding.